redis/redis-doc/commands/lrem.md

 * `count < 0`: Remove elements equal to `value` moving from tail to head.
 * `count = 0`: Remove all elements equal to `value`.

-For example, `LREM list -2 "hello"` will remove the last two occurances of `"hello"` in the list stored at `list`.
+For example, `LREM list -2 "hello"` will remove the last two occurrences of `"hello"` in the list stored at `list`.

 Note that non-existing keys are treated like empty lists, so when `key` does